Children & Youth

 Do we offer our young people opportunities for fellowship, for service, for religious instruction, and for participation in the life of the meeting?

-Depending on the number of children in the meeting at any given time, we strive to offer age appropriate classes for kindergarten through high school age children.
+Depending on the number of children in the meeting at any given time, we strive to offer age-appropriate classes for kindergarten through high school-age children.
 All classes are conducted in warm, recently refurbished rooms with easy access to the outside for additional space to play and explore.
-Two of the classrooms--the Jungle Room and the Seaworld Room--were designed and painted by the children themselves!
+Two of the classrooms--the Jungle Room and the Ocean Room--were painted by the children from our Meeting!

-Beyond the immediate meeting community, our older children are given opportunities to be part of a larger community of Quaker young people by attending regional gatherings and excellent youth programs at the New York Yearly Meeting retreat center called Powell House.
-Our teenagers have recently launched a bi-monthly teen fellowship among nearby Quaker meetings that is growing brighter every day!
+Beyond the immediate meeting community, our older children are given opportunities to be part of a larger community of Quaker young people by attending regional gatherings.
+There are excellent youth programs at the New York Yearly Meeting retreat center called Powell House.
+New York Yearly Meeting (our parent organization) sponsors a Junior Yearly meeting for a week every summer at Lake George and has sessions in fall and spring which usually have a youth component.